epesave/academic-website/content/publication/2020-demographics/index.md

 publication: "Working Paper"
 publication_short: ""

-abstract: "We incorporate low frequency information from demographic variables into a simple predictive model to forecast stock valuations and returns conditional on demographic projections.
+abstract: "We incorporate low-frequency information from demographic variables into a simple predictive model to forecast stock valuations and returns using demographic projections.
 The demographics appear to be an important determinant of stock valuations, such as the dividend-price ratio.
-The availability of long-term demographic projections allows us to provide (very) long-horizon conditional forecasts of stock market valuations and returns.
-We also exploit the strong contemporaneous correlation between returns and valuations to improve conditional return forecasts - something which is not possible in a predictive regression with only lagged predictors.
-Extensive conditional out-of-sample forecast comparisons and tests demonstrate the predictive value that an accurate demographic projection can deliver.
-The model also provides a simple way to adjust predictions under alternative demographic assumptions, incorporating, for example, the demographic impact of Covid-19 or recent changes to immigration policy."
+The availability of long-term demographic projections allows us to provide (very) long-horizon forecasts of stock market valuations and returns.
+We also exploit the strong contemporaneous correlation between returns and valuations to improve return forecasts – something which is not possible in a predictive regression with only lagged predictors.
+Extensive pseudo out-of-sample forecast comparisons and tests demonstrate the predictive value that an accurate demographic projection can deliver.
+Although the availability of historical Census Bureau projections are limited, we demonstrate that they could have been employed in real time to improve true longhorizon stock return prediction.
+The model also provides a simple way to adjust predictions under alternative demographic assumptions, incorporating, for example, the demographic impact of COVID-19 or recent changes to immigration policy."

 # Summary.
 An optional shortened abstract.
 summary: ""